skwp/dotfiles/README.md

  * IndexedSearch - when you do searches will show you "Match 2 of 4" in the status line, nothing new to learn
  * delimitMate - automatically closes quotes
  * syntastic - automatic syntax checking when you save the file
+ * repeat - adds '.' (repeat command) support for complex commands like surround.vim. i.e. if you perform a surround and hit '.', it will Just Work (vim by default will only repeat the last piece of the complex command)